puppetlabs/puppet-docs/source/pe/2.5/appendix.markdown

 ### Logging for Parts of the Console Non-Functional

 The Rack::Cas::Client class does not log any data.
 (Note that the RubyCAS-client tool does log correctly.)
 There is no known workaround.
 The issue is under investigation.

-### Upgrading from PE 1.2 to PE 2.5 Does Not Remove Prior Versions of Modules Despite Rejecting Wrapper Modules

-Even if users reject the option to use wrapper modules when upgrading from PE 1.2 to PE 2.5, the old modules do not get deleted or replaced with wrapper modules.
-Users should manually delete the old modules ("accounts", "baselines" and "mcollectivepe") in `/opt/puppet/share/puppet/modules`.

 ### Upgrading the Console Server Requires an Increased MySQL Buffer Pool Size